Preservation and Storage

 Primary Preservation Storage (S3)

 The primary S3 storage bucket uses the US-Standard region (see above).
-Permissions to this storage bucket are granted to the APTrust administrative account ONLY for proper lifecycle management and never granted to an external service or application.
-Access to items from the preservation bucket can only be granted by copying the content out to an appropriate staging bucket after properly authorizing any request.
+Permissions to this storage bucket are granted to the APTrust administrative account ONLY for proper lifecycle management and never given to an external service or application.
+Access to items from the preservation bucket can only be granted by copying the content to an appropriate staging bucket after properly authorizing any request.

-Second Tier Preservation Storage (Glacier and Wasabi)
+Second-Tier Preservation Storage (Glacier and Wasabi)

 Preservation Storage Logging